Skip to main content

 Do I need a permit to build a deck?

 Almost always yes.
-Most US jurisdictions require a permit for any deck above 30 inches (76 cm) above grade, attached to a house, or larger than 100-200 sq ft.
-Permits typically require: site plan, foundation plan with footing size and depth, structural drawing (joist size and span, beam sizing, post layout), guardrail spec for elevated decks.
+Most US jurisdictions require a permit for any deck above 30 inches (76 cm) above grade, attached to a house, or larger than 100-200 sq ft (9.3-18.6 m²).
+Permits typically require a site plan, foundation plan with footing size and depth, structural drawing (joist size and span, beam sizing, post layout), and a guardrail spec for elevated decks.
 Inspections happen at footing pour, framing complete, and final.
-Skipping the permit creates resale issues (must disclose) and may force expensive retrofitting.
+Skipping the permit creates resale issues (you must disclose) and may force expensive retrofitting.

 Diagonal vs perpendicular vs picture-frame board patterns?

-Perpendicular: boards run across the deck perpendicular to the joists — the standard, lowest waste (5%), simplest cuts.
-Diagonal: boards run at 45° to the joists — adds visual interest, requires 15% more waste because of angled end-cuts, and needs joist spacing tightened by 1 step (16″ becomes 12″).
-Picture frame: perimeter boards form a border around an interior field — premium look, 10% waste, more cuts but no joist-span penalty.
-Our calculator pre-fills the right waste % based on your pattern choice.
+Perpendicular: boards run across the deck perpendicular to the joists.
+The standard pattern, lowest waste (5%), simplest cuts.
+Diagonal: boards run at 45° to the joists.
+Adds visual interest, takes 15% waste because of the angled end-cuts, and needs joist spacing tightened by 1 step (16″ / 40 cm becomes 12″ / 30 cm).
+Picture frame: perimeter boards form a border around an interior field.
+Higher-end look, 10% waste, more cuts but no joist-span penalty.
+The calculator fills in the waste percentage based on your pattern.

 Can I use this calculator with metric measurements?

-Yes — pick Metric in the unit selector at the top and inputs switch to meters.
-Common conversions: 12 × 16 ft deck = 3.6 × 4.9 m; 16 inch joist spacing = 40 cm OC; 24 inch = 60 cm.
+Yes.
+Pick Metric in the unit selector at the top and inputs switch to meters.
+Common conversions: 12 × 16 ft deck = 3.66 m × 4.88 m, 16 inch joist spacing = 40 cm OC, 24 inch = 60 cm.
 Board widths are universally 14 cm (5.5 in) actual.
 Total area outputs in m².
-Your unit choice persists across pages and tabs via localStorage.
-Inputs like joist spacing show both Imperial and metric labels for clarity.
+Your unit choice sticks across pages and tabs via localStorage.
+Joist spacing input shows both imperial and metric labels for clarity.

 Related calculators